Department of Agricultural Sciences

 The department is pleased to have various scholarships available to graduate students.
 Scholarships are usually one-time awards and are not automatically renewable.
 A student may reapply in subsequent years if eligibility requirements are met.
 Students MUST be registered for six or more hours in Agriculture or related courses each semester or forfeit the scholarship for that semester.

 The Scholarship4Kats program must be used to apply for departmental scholarships.
 Please note that application and admittance to the University is required prior to being able to access Scholarship4Kats.
-The program enables you to apply for all scholarships for which you are eligible, including those outside the Department of Agricultural Sciences and Engineering Technology.
+The program enables you to apply for all scholarships for which you are eligible, including those outside the Department of Agricultural Sciences.
 The deadline for departmental scholarships is November 1; non-departmental scholarship deadlines vary.

 AGRI 5300.
 Adv Fusng& Joinng Met& Non-Met.
 3 Hours.